A Maze of Time

 Then I leap into the sky, bright with the tower’s light.

-I have to destroy the disk, before I learn how to release the sword.
+I have to destroy the disk, before I learn how to use it.

 Flow, weaving, heat, pressure, explosives.